 With all the bad press, they are trying harder than ever to please their customers and keep them informed.
 They've redesigned their website to make it easier to use, they're emailing program updates on a regular basis now, and they're beefing up their security as well to help protect your hard-earned miles from thieves.

 That doesn't mean all the problems are gone - and whether or not you continue to collect AIR MILES is completely up to you.

 But, if you are going to collect, you might as well choose a top AIR MILES credit card to help you earn and redeem that much faster.

-AIR MILES Credit Cards Compared And Ranked
+AIR MILES Credit Card Comparison

 The cards in the table are ordered from best to worst.
 Please note that the table scrolls horizontally by using the slider at the bottom.

 To give you more options, cards that aren't branded as AIR MILES cards but allow you to convert points to miles are also included.

 |Apply||BMO AIR MILES World MasterCard|

 |Apply||BMO IGA AIR MILES MasterCard|